Saab wins Brazil jet deal after NSA spying sours Boeing bid

 The timing of the announcement surprised many analysts, who believed that the slowdown in Latin America's biggest economy, coupled with Rousseff's expected bid for re-election next year, would delay the purchase until 2015.

 Indeed, the decision coincides with pressure on Rousseff from economists, the private sector and political opponents to curb public spending.
-Having initially increased government spending in efforts to spur growth, the president now faces growing criticism because of stubborn inflation and a worsening outlook for the country's budgetary targets.
+Having initially increased the federal budget to spur growth, she now faces growing criticism because of stubborn inflation and a grimmer fiscal outlook.

-Analysts said the Gripen's cost advantage stems from its relative simplicity compared with the other jets.
+Analysts said the Gripen's cost advantage stems from its relative simplicity compared with competing jets.

 "The Gripen is more accessible in terms of technology," said Richard Aboulafia, an analyst at the Teal Group, a Virginia-based research company for aerospace and defense.
-"It's something Brazil could conceivable build itself."
+"It's something Brazil could conceivably build itself."

-At the briefing in which they announced their decision, government officials said Brazilian aircraft maker Embraer SA (EMBR3.SA) would be Saab's principal partner.
+At the briefing in which they announced their decision, government officials said Brazilian aircraft maker Embraer SA (EMBR3.SA) would be Saab's main local partner.
 The transfer of technology is crucial to help Brazil develop future generations of fighter aircraft.

+Still, Boeing's loss is a setback for Embraer's recent collaboration with the U.S. company.
+Boeing has offered to help with development and sales of Embraer's upcoming military cargo jet, providing a key ally to crack the coveted U.S. market.

+Boeing said the decision would not affect the company's ongoing commitment to expand its presence in Brazil or its partnerships with Embraer and other Brazilian companies.

-The delta-winged Gripen, Swedish for Griffin, was first introduced into service in the late 90's and is currently flown by the Swedish, Hungarian, South African, Thai and Czech air forces, according to the company's website.
+The delta-winged Gripen, which is Swedish for Griffin, first entered service in the late 1990s and is flown by the Swedish, Hungarian, South African, Thai and Czech air forces, according to Saab's website.

 Saab shares rose 1.84 percent to 133 krona on Wednesday, their highest close in 10 days.
-Earlier in the day, they rose as much as 5.7 percent to 138 krona, the highest in five months.
+Earlier in the day, they rose as much as 5.7 percent to 138 krona, a five-month high.

-(Additional reporting by Bjorn Rundstrom, Cyril Altmeyer, Mia Shanley, Brad Haynes, Asher Levine, Jeb Blount and Johan Sennero.; Writing by Paulo Prada; Editing by Todd Benson, Grant McCool and Andre Grenon)
+(Additional reporting by Bjorn Rundstrom, Cyril Altmeyer, Mia Shanley, Brad Haynes, Asher Levine, Jeb Blount and Johan Sennero; Writing by Paulo Prada; Editing by Todd Benson, Grant McCool, Andre Grenon and Lisa Shumaker)